silnrsi/sldr/doc/manual.md

 The scripts used for this process (cldrimport, ldmlflatten, ldmlmerge) are in the `sldrtools` repository.

 Bear in mind that one can use `pypy` instead of `python` in the above and life will run faster (in exchange for more memory usage).
+Although the benefits are reduced when using the faster python3.